favstats/myblogdown/content/post/daesh.md

 First of all, the data has to be prepared.
 For all of the following charts I use the provided weights that are meant to make the survey more representative.[^1]

 Furthermore, the data is filtered by religious affiliation, only including Muslim respondents `q1012 == 1`.
 Unfortunately, questions about Daesh were not asked in Egypt (which is included in the original survey project).
-This leaves us with *8295 respondents* across 6 different countries including a sample of Syrian refugees.
+This leaves us with *7149 respondents* across 6 different countries including a sample of Syrian refugees.[^2]

 All questions that are of interest here, can be found in *Section VIII: Current Affairs* of the [Arab Barometer Wave 4 Codebook](http://www.arabbarometer.org/sites/default/files/code_book/AB4%20English%20Codebook%20Final%20English_0.pdf)